danielabfajardo/wordle-clone-spanish/README.md

 # wordle-clone-spanish
- Wordle clone using HTML, SASS and JS.
+ Wordle clone using HTML, SASS and JS with a mobile-first approach using mixins.